facebook/ristretto255-js/README.md

 Unsafe operations give a way to use the ristretto group more efficiently, but these APIs should be used with great care.
-To guarantee security of crypto-protocols the EC points stored on disk or transfered over the wire should be serialized first with `tobytes`.
+To guarantee security of crypto-protocols the EC points stored on disk or transferred over the wire should be serialized first with `tobytes`.

 The format for the EC point (elliptic curve point) is four coordinates `[gf(), gf(), gf(), gf()]`, where each coordinate `gf() = Float64Array(16)` is a 16 elements array, where each element has 16 least significant bits used.

-The ristretto group gives a way to map ristretto group elemenst to Edwards points (frombytes) and to convert a certain subset of Edwards points back to ristretto group elements (tobytes).
+The ristretto group gives a way to map ristretto group elements to Edwards points (frombytes) and to convert a certain subset of Edwards points back to ristretto group elements (tobytes).